trustworktech/create-react-ssr-app/docs/adding-react-router.md

 ---
-id: adding-a-router
+id: adding-react-router
-title: Adding a Router
+title: Adding React Router
 ---

-Create React SSR App doesn't prescribe a specific routing solution, but [React Router](https://reacttraining.com/react-router/web/) is the most popular one.
+[React Router](https://reacttraining.com/react-router/web) is a declarative routing library for React.
+It is the recommended routing solution for Create React SSR Apps.

 ## Installation